Healthy Homes Assessment Haywards

 What are unjustifiable gaps or holes?

-If you can feel external air getting in, or see the air is clear from a gap or hole that is, it is likely a crack or hole that requirements sealing in the way you can.
+If you can feel external air getting in, or see an unobstructed draught coming out of a hole or gap and you are able to feel it, it’s probably a gap or hole which requirements sealing in any way.
 Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into your house need to be sealed.
-For instance, if an open fireplace isn’t being used, it can cause draughts and must be sealed off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever possible.
+Any gaps greater than 3mm that let air into or out of your home need sealing.
+For instance, if an open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for making sure that these draughts are stopped as far as possible.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for movement of the structure when the house warms and cools in order to let them be closed and opened rather than securing.
-We will examine all doors and windows during your Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows may be required to allow for movement within the structure as the home gets warmer and cooler, in order to let them be closed and opened rather than being stuck.
+We will examine all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections